x4dr/Fen/spellsideeffects.md

 119   |    10 permanent damage (healing difficulty 11) damage, caster becomes insane (mostly scared/angry/inable to comprehend, game master may override player choice at any point) until fully healed + 1 week.
 120   |    loose all strain, in a big explosion dealing 1 damage (can't reduce below 1 hp) -1/meter to everything in range, leaves caster unconcious until 75% healed.
 121+   |   scatter, reduce the current result by twice that
+---
+Headache is +1 Penalty dice on all mental or magic related rolls until the next rest
+centering is loosing [Source@spell Roll] strain, but it can be reduced by 1 per headache taken scattering is gaining [7-Source@spellroll] strain, or 10 if outside of range, but can be raised up to 10

+Value   |   Effect